Danube Delta: Main ecosystems

 The Danube Delta falls within the Pannonian steppe ecosystem of eastern Europe, with Mediterranean influences.
 As a young region in full process of consolidation, the Danube Delta represents a very favourable place for the development of highly diverse flora and fauna, unique in Europe, with numerous rare species.
 It hosts 23 natural ecosystems, but due to the extent of wetlands an aquatic environment is prevalent; a terrestrial environment is also present on the higher grounds of the continental levees, where xerophile ecosystems have developed.
 Between the aquatic and terrestrial environments is interposed a swampy, easily flooded strip of original flora and fauna, with means of adaptation to water or land, depending on the season or hydrological regime.
 At the contact between freshwater and sea water, some special physical, chemical and biological processes take place, which have led biologists to consider this area as a very different ecosystem called beforedelta.
 Musura Gulf, north of Sulina, and Saint George Gulf are considered the most representative of this type of ecosystem.

 Situated on major migratory routes, and providing adequate conditions for nesting and hatching, the Danube Delta is a magnet for birds from six major ecoregions of the world, including the Mongolian, Arctic and Siberian.
 There are over 320 species of birds found in the delta during summer, of which 166 are hatching species and 159 are migratory.
 Over one million individual birds (including swans, ducks, and coots) winter here.

 Ecosystem of running water

 This comprises the arms of the Danube, and a series of its more important streamlets and channels.
-It is an environment rich in plankton, worms, molluscs, grubs, and sponges, with numerous species of fish, such as the carp, pike, pike perch, sheat-fish, and freshwater sturgeons (sterlet, Vyza and Danube mackerel).
+It is an environment rich in plankton, worms, molluscs, grubs, and sponges, with numerous species of fish, such as the carp, pike, pike perch, sheat-fish, and freshwater sturgeons (sterlet and beluga).